zhangxin025/docs-1/api-reference/avatar/AvatarTraining.md

 - Incorporate small (but non-repetitive) head movements
 - Ensure that your lips are closed the entire time

-## How do I record 2 minute of talking?
+## How do I record 25 seconds of talking?

 We do not require a predefined script.
 You are welcome to discuss anything that showcases your natural speaking style and expertise.